gaudiatech/pyved-engine/docs/GameTutorials/Platformer.md

 When testing that demo, at any time you can press ESCAPE to quit the demo.

-#### A bit of theory
-Before we begin:
-> Have you heard about:
-Entity Component System (ECS) for Game Development?

-The **Entity Component System (ECS)** is a software architectural pattern commonly used in game development to manage and organize game objects, their behavior, and their data.
-It is designed to improve code performance, scalability, and flexibility by separating the game's logic into distinct components and entities.

-Key Components of ECS are:

-1. **Entities**: In ECS, an entity represents a game object or an abstract entity in your game world.
-An entity is essentially a unique identifier, often just an integer or a handle, that is used to group and manage related components.
-Entities themselves don't contain any behavior or data; they serve as a way to assemble components.

-2. **Components**: Components are the building blocks of an ECS system.
-Each component represents a single, self-contained piece of data and behavior.
-For example, in a 2D game, you might have components for position, sprite rendering, physics, and more.
-Components do not have any logic themselves; they are just containers for data.

-3. **Systems**: Systems are responsible for defining the behavior and operations performed on entities that have specific combinations of components.
-Systems process entities based on the components they contain, and they can perform various tasks such as updating the physics simulation, rendering objects, handling input, and more.
-Systems are typically where the game's logic resides.

 Enough chit-chat, let's jump right into coding.

 It's time to add our first bonus- feature!